 This just in from the "duh" department: Movie critics are out of touch with audience tastes.
-A new study from New York University claims to definitively prove what we've always known, that professional film critics and mainstream American moviegoers don't usually like the same movies.
+A 2017 study from New York University claims to definitively prove what we've always known, that professional film critics and mainstream American moviegoers don't usually like the same movies.

 "Something about being a critic seems to make the recommendations of critics unsuitable for predicting the movie taste of regular people," the NYU authors conclude.
 "This study is the first to quantify this in an adequately powered fashion, and it helps to explain why people often perceive critics to be out of touch."